On the Classification of Weierstrass Elliptic Curves over $\mathbb{Z}_n$: Conclusion

 \section{Conclusion}

-The present work comprises the fundamental classification of Weierstrass elliptic curves over the finite ring $\mathbb{Z}_n$.
+The present work gives the fundamental classification of Weierstrass elliptic curves over the finite ring $\mathbb{Z}_n$.
 Both the generalized and reduced curves are considered in the study.
-The exact formulas for counting the number of nonsingular elliptic curves, the number of isomorphic curves to a given curve, and the number of isomorphism classes over a particular finite ring are presented with convincing justifications.
-To facilitate the purpose, extensive computational data\cite{ECCguptalab} is also included in this work to validate the results.
-In the future, the central focus will be the extension of the Hasse-Weil-like bound on the number of points of an elliptic curve of $\mathbb{Z}_n$.
+The precise expressions for enumerating non-singular elliptic curves, determining the count of curves isomorphic to a specific curve, and calculating the number of isomorphism classes within a finite ring are also provided.
+The extensive computational data\cite{ECCguptalab} is also included in this work to validate the results.
+Open problem is given.
+It would be interesting to establish Hasse-Weil-like bound on the number of points of an elliptic curve of $\mathbb{Z}_n$.